KnowageLabs/Knowage-Documentation/functionalities-guide/basic-data-access/index.rst

 .. warning::
       **CKAN Datasets**

-      CKAN datasets can be divided in four main categories: “Public”, “Organization private”, “Acquired”, “User private”.
+      CKAN datasets can be divided into four main categories: “Public”, “Organization private”, “Acquired”, “User private”.
 You can download and use only the datasets having a **Public** category.

 CKAN datasets access method
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^